 The shaman pointed out the long line of the Andes range dominating the horizon before us.
 I know I must have missed big pieces, since Agustin couldn’t possibly convey everything in real time.
 But the shaman explained how the Lickanantai people had made the desert their home, and that one of the reasons it was so perfect was how well the Andes served as a calendar.

 As the weeks and months pass on, the constellations rise from different parts of the mountain range in succession, allowing the Lickanantai an easy way to mark the passage of time and seasons.
 The various peaks made a sort of natural scale.
-It was so near and dear to the Atacameña, that the silhouette of their homes mimic the peaks of the Andes, particularly the conical volcanoes.
+It was so near and dear to the Atacameña, the indigenous people of Atacama, that the silhouette of their homes mimic the peaks of the Andes, the conical volcanoes in particular.

 I remember it in bits and snatches.
 I remember the shaman showing how the map corresponded with the constellations in the sky and their Western names.
 There was the fox, and the shepherd.
 The llama lay next, with the shepherd in between, preventing the fox from it.
 He pointed out the Southern Cross, the bird, and the snake.